apache/servicecomb-mesher/docs/istio/router.md

       version: v3
 ```

-> **NOTICE: The subsets only support labels of version to distinguish differenent virtual services, this constrains will canceled later.**
+> **NOTICE: The subsets only support labels of version to distinguish different virtual services, this constrains will be canceled later.**

 ```yaml
 apiVersion: networking.istio.io/v1alpha3